sofnom/HistoPathNCA_pipeline/README.md

 ## Data plotting
 Finally, scripts are provided for data visualization:
 1. data_plotting_objects.r
-  * Input: The input to this script is the data file with the normalized data by patient, a file including the patient ids and their mutational status and a string indicating if the objects are "nuclei" or "cells" to determine the output files.
+  * Input: The input to this script is the data file with the normalized data by patient ("per_patient_nuclei_data_normalized.txt" or "per_patient_cell_data_normalized.txt"), a file including the patient ids and their mutational status and a string indicating if the objects are "nuclei" or "cells" to determine the output files' naming.
-  * Output: These scripts create a .png file with boxplots showing the feature distribution by mutation statification for each object feature.
+  * Output: These script creates a .png file with boxplots showing the feature distribution by mutation statification for each object feature.
 For our paper, we plotted the nuclear and cellular data by patient BRAF mutational status.
 The script also generates a file with p-values comparing the two distributions using a Wilcoxon rank sum test.

 2. data_plotting_pigment.r
-  * Input:
+  * Input: The input to this script is the data file with the normalized pigment data by patient ("per_patient_pigment_data.txt" and a file including the patient ids and their mutational status.
-  * Output:
+  * Output: These script creates a .png file with boxplots showing the total normalized pigment area by mutation statification.
+The script also generates a file with a p-value comparing the two distributions using a Wilcoxon rank sum test.